DavidCary/react-measured-grid/docs/MeasuredGrid.md

 including the array that was passed as the `dataArray` prop.
 Preferrably the data from those resources should be accessible with minimal latency.

-## Get Actions

-The `getActions` callback prop is called from the  `MeasuredGrid` life-cycle methods componentDidMount and componentWillUnmount.

-When called from the componentDidMount, it is called with two arguments:
-  - The `MeasuredGrid` instance.
-  - An object with properties corresponding to the two functions described it the next section.
-    If called, these functions should be called as simple functions, not as methods.
-    The reference to the instance of `MeasuredGrid` is built-in.
-    - 'getScrollPositions': a function that calls the instance's method with that name and returns its value.
-    - 'positionAt': a function that calls the instance's method of that name and like the method, does not return a value.

-When called from componentWillUnmount, the callback is called with two arguments:
-  - The `MeasuredGrid` instance.
-  - An object with a single own property: 'unmount' with a value of null.

 ## Methods

 The following `MeasuredGrid` instance methods are available for use: